schuchert/wikispaces/pages/JPA_Tutorial_3_FAQ.md

 title: JPA_Tutorial_3_FAQ
 ---
 JPA Tutorial 3 - FAQ
 * **Phone number length is set to 11 in the annotation in the exercise, but phone numbers are 12.
-What's happening?** //It will get truncated (in hypersonic)//
+What's happening?**It will get truncated (in hypersonic)//
-* **TDD: Is there a tool (eclipse plugin) to generate a concrete class based on a test case?** //Use Quick-fix (Ctrl-1 or click the icon on the sidebar) to create the class, and stub methods.//
+* **TDD: Is there a tool (eclipse plugin) to generate a concrete class based on a test case?**Use Quick-fix (Ctrl-1 or click the icon on the sidebar) to create the class, and stub methods.//
-* **When do Named Queries get compiled?** //When you create the EntityManager factory.//
+* **When do Named Queries get compiled?**When you create the EntityManager factory.//
-* **Is there something that can use to see the db structure based on the mappings?** //After the entitymanager creates the db, use something like DB Visualizer//
+* **Is there something that can use to see the db structure based on the mappings?**After the entitymanager creates the db, use something like DB Visualizer//

 ### What did we learn/observe so far (mid-day)?
 * varargs for methods